 Lake Johnson Nature Park

 Lake Johnson is our favorite of the lakes in Raleigh, and we lived on Lake Johnson for four years.
-Besides the awesome 3-mile loop trail, we love getting out on the lake for stand up paddle boarding, kayaking, and pedal boats, and there’s a small beach area and picnic shelters.
+Besides the awesome 3-mile loop trail, we love getting out on the lake for stand-up paddle boarding, kayaking, and pedal boats, and there’s a small beach area and picnic shelters.
+Read our review of Lake Johnson.

 VIDEO: Lake Johnson